 Remember that for everything you add to your .htaccess file to optimize WordPress, you don’t have to install a plugin!
 This saves on PHP files and CPU processing time.
 Win win!

 WordPress development tips – DevOps :)

 I often receive, and read about, questions from developers saying their hosting performance has degraded drastically over the course of time, and have no idea how to resolve the performance issues.
-In this optimized WordPress hosting post, I provided some important tips to improve hosting performance, for when you plan to host websites yourself.
+In this optimized WordPress hosting post, I provided 9+ important and practical tips to improve your WordPress hosting performance.
+This post tackled most of your performance issues by explaining those important configuration settings for PHP & MySQL, server & security.
+Especially useful when you plan to host WordPress websites yourself.